 ET = N / ( CF * FL )

-N (the detail in which your image will be displayed) can be 400, 500 or 600, CF the crop factor for your camera and FL the focal length of your lens.
+N (the detail in which your image will be displayed) can be 400, 500 or 600.
+CF is the crop factor for your camera.
+And FL the focal length of your lens.
 The choice of N depends on what you want to do with your photo.

-For a website go with N=600.
+For a website, go with N=600.
 You will get short trails with the stars appearing as dots in a small image with a low resolution.
 Do you want to print your photo in large format?
 Go with N=400, and you will have pretty much no trails at all.

 1) Samyang 7.5 f/3.5, ET = 500 / ( 2 * 7.5 ) ~ 33 sec.